 Speaker

-Tama is available to speak at religious and cultural events about the value of sacred story to our social and individual well-being.
+Tama is available to speak at religious and cultural events about the relevance of sacred story to our individual and collective well-being.

 Talks and workshops include: Sacred Story Deficit Disorder, Growing Old With Sacred Stories, Sacred Story as Guide Through Suffering and Loss, Finding and Telling Our Own Sacred Stories